Variety of power sums and divisors in the moduli space of cubic fourfolds: Apolarity and syzygies

 where we recall that $P(f)$ is the space of partial derivatives of $f$.
 The proof of Sublemma \ref{le2307} is done by a dimension count, using (\ref{eq10aout}).
 We note that as we assumed that $f$ has no partial derivative of rank $\leq3$, it has no net of partial derivatives singular at a given point by Lemma \ref{lemmatouselater19aout}.
-Thus, if $f$ satisfies (\ref{eq10aout}), the space $I_{\Gamma'}(2)^{\perp}$ is not contained in the space of quadrics singular at a given point, so that $\Gamma'$ must span $\PP(V)$.
+Thus, if $f$ satisfies (\ref{eq10aout}), the space $I_{\Gamma'}(2)^{\perp}$ is not contained in the space of quadrics singular at a given point.
+In particular, $\Gamma'$ must span $\PP(V)$.
 This is equivalent to the vanishing $H^1(\mathcal{I}_{\Gamma'}(1))=0$, which we assume from now on.
-Equation (\ref{eq10aout}) determines a $3$-dimensional subspace $W\subset V^*$.
-Given $W$ and $\Gamma'$, let $K^{\Gamma',W}\subset S^3V$ be the linear space of cubic forms $f$ such that $W(f)\subset I_{\Gamma'}(2)^{\perp}=Q_{\Gamma'}$, where